evental

 Heimsuchung — Stadthalle Castrop-Rauxel, Castrop-Rauxel

-With this century-spanning novel, Jenny Erpenbeck achieved her international breakthrough.
-The partly autobiographical stories unfold across generations in a house by a lake in Brandenburg, stretching from 1906 to 2002.
-From the Weimar Republic through Nazism, the building of East Germany, to reunification - Erpenbeck illuminates and interweaves the fates of individual people: they seek a home on this plot of land in their respective eras.
+This novel was Jenny Erpenbeck's international breakthrough.
+The partly autobiographical stories span generations in a house by a Brandenburg lake, covering the years 1906 to 2002 - from the Weimar Republic through National Socialism and the building of the GDR to German reunification.
+Erpenbeck weaves together the fates of individuals who, in their respective eras, seek a home on this plot of land.

 Jenny Erpenbeck was born in 1967 in East Berlin.
-She has won, among others, the Hans Fallada Prize (2014), the Thomas Mann Prize (2016), and the Uwe Johnson Prize (2022).
-In 2024, she became the first German to receive the International Booker Prize.
-She is a recipient of the Federal Cross of Merit.
+Her awards include the Hans Fallada Prize (2014), the Thomas Mann Prize (2016) and the Uwe Johnson Prize (2022).
+In 2024 she became the first German writer to receive the International Booker Prize.
+She is also a recipient of the Federal Cross of Merit.